AndrewJBateman/angular-data-dashboard/README.md

 ## :books: General info

 * Google chart tools have a wide range of interactive charts and data tools.
+* The Google Charts script files from `https://www.gstatic.com/charts/loader.js` are loaded into `assets/js/loader.js` and this path is included in the scripts section of the `angular.json` file.
+* A `google-chart.service` module is added so the Google Charts script can be used by multiple charts in the app.

 ## :camera: Screenshots